judgeme/recruitment/README.md

 # Judge.me Coding Challenge - Full-stack Engineer

+## Not familiar with Rails?
+If you are not familiar with Rails, we have a generic version of the challenges so you can choose any language and framework that you like.
+Please see file `README-generic.md` for the generic version of the instruction.

 ## 1. Challenges
 This challenge is about dealing with reviews.
 We have prepared for you 3 models: `Review`, `Product`, and `Shop` and some legacy code which you need to discover it yourself.
 Your challenges are: